Last updated on February 16, 2020

 Shreya Khurana, a Delhi based fashion designer, feels differently.
 She calls herself a makeup hoarder who uses them only sometimes, but “I watch tutorial videos sometimes, for fun”.
 On being asked if she has come across a beauty blogger who has spoken about exploitation in the makeup business, she mentioned Jovita George, who she says talked about cruelty-free makeup in one of her videos.
 However, personally, she didn’t know about child labour being used to extract mica in India.

 Some of the brands that are part of the Responsible Mica Initiative, are L’Oréal, Coty, Chanel, Merck, Oriflame, The Body Shop, Sephora, and LVMH.
 They work together towards implementing fair and sustainable mica collection, processing and sourcing practices, and improve traceability along the Indian mica supply chain.
-One can identify mica in makeup products that is often listed as ‘mica,’ ‘potassium aluminium silicate,’ and ‘CI 77019,’ on the ingredient lists.
+One can identify mica in makeup products that are often listed as ‘mica,’ ‘potassium aluminium silicate,’ and ‘CI 77019,’ on the ingredient lists.

 Jatin Tiwari, a management student who recently moved to Canada uses makeup as it makes him feel more confident.
 “I only use foundation and rarely concealers.
 To glam it up, perhaps a touch of highlighter while hitting clubs.”
 According to him, people are more aware in Canada than in India.
 “We need to see logos like fair trade and sustainable production on makeup to be able to make a choice as consumers.”
-He believes that nobody talks about these facts and audits need to be placed to ensure safety especially for children.
+He believes that nobody talks about these facts and audits need to be placed to ensure safety, especially for children.